Emery shines a light on our underwater world inside Atmos Vol 9

-Emery’s new series ‘Paintings’ featured on the cover and within the FW23 Issue of THE PLANT
+Emery’s new series of nature PAINTINGS featured on the cover THE PLANT

-In 2023 I returned to the island of Onemobaa to continue to document the vibrant diversity of the Wakatobi National Park.
+In 2023 Emery returned to the island of Onemobaa to continue to document the vibrant diversity of the Wakatobi National Park.
 Wakatobi is a UNESCO World Biosphere Reserve in Southeast Sulawesi, and stands as a testament to more than two decades of collective conservation efforts resulting in having the highest number of reef and fish species in the world.
-All images were photographed within the bounds of the Wakatobi National Park and form part of an unpublished series of 100+ marine photographs.
+All images were photographed within the bounds of the Wakatobi National Park.

 There is an emerging consensus that the health of the planet depends on the coexistence between rapidly growing cities and the natural world, yet few frameworks or tools are being provided to allow those living in cities to incorporate nature within their encapsulated lives.
 Drawing on the insights of the natural world, The Oihara Research Project [TORP] examines possible solutions through the creation of functional objects and experiences based in nature.

-To see a portion of currently available editions please view «Editions » in the menu section.
 For more information on available prints, sizes and prices please contact mail@surolab.com.
-Framing available, shipping worldwide.
+Bespoke framing available, shipping worldwide.

 Excerpt of Emery’s series ‘I Undressed to Climb a Tree’ published inside Whitelies Magazine